andreevgeorge/andreevgeorge/README.md

 ### Hi there

-💻   I'm open to new job opportunities<br>
+💻   I'm open to new job opportunities,<br>
-📚   And much into JavaScript and Python<br>
+📚   Much into JavaScript and Python<br>
+:bulb: And a hackathon goer!
 📬   Contact me at: andreevgeorge@yandex.ru (or via messengers below)

 ---